close

 TAG members heading up the hill to Black Middens Bastle House

-Tarset Archive Group (TAG) has been run by volunteers in the community and has worked from 2003 until now, surveying and recording many different features in Tarset.
-Our main aim has been to set up a digital archive for the area, and we have already collated and recorded a large amount of new information.
+Tarset Archive Group (TAG) was run by volunteers in the community and worked between 2003 and 2023, surveying and recording many different features in Tarset.

-Projects
+Projects and activities

 TAG records and exhibitions

 In 2009 we published a set of cards, Bastles in the Upper Tarset Valley, to coincide with the Bastle Weekend.
-This event was the culmination of a major project on the area's many bastles (the fortified farmhouses that typify Tarset's violent reiving period).
+This event was the culmination of a major project on the area's many bastles - the fortified farmhouses that typify Tarset's violent reiving period.

-Exhibition boards about Tarset's bastles and Tarset Castle are available for loan on request.
-Other exhibitions and open days are run from time to time, usually bi-annually.
+Other exhibitions and open days were run from time to time, usually bi-annually.

 Photographs: TAG Open Day, 2016